technicalpickles/jeweler/README.markdown

     $ rake rubyforge:setup

-With all that setup out of the way, you can now release to RubyForge with impunity.
-This would release the current version of your gem, and upload the rdoc as your project's webpage.
+After you have configured this, `rake release` will now also release to Gemutter.

+If you need to release it without the rest of the release task, you can run:

     $ rake rubyforge:release

-## Release Workflow
+## Development and Release Workflow

  * Hack, commit, hack, commit, etc, etc
  * `rake version:bump:patch release` to do the actual version bump and release
- * Have a delicious scotch
+ * Have a delicious beverage (I suggest scotch)
- * Install [gemstalker](http://github.com/technicalpickles/gemstalker), and use it to know when gem is built.
-It typically builds in a few minutes, but won't be installable for another 15 minutes.